 Many new parents are super germ-conscious, so wash your hands.
 Extra points if you do it without them having to ask!

 If you didn’t already know this, babies cry.
-That’s a way that they communicate.
-Don’t freak out when the little one starts to whimper in your arms, and immediately give the baby to mom.
+This is one of the ways that babies communicate.
+Don’t freak out when the little one starts to whimper in your arms, and immediately hand the little one back to mom.
 She has to soothe her baby all day and night, so be helpful and calm the baby yourself.
 If baby is still fussy after your attempts, then hand the baby over to mom.
-New mothers want to see you confident while being around and holding their baby, so freaking out makes them freak out.
-Stay calm.
+New mothers want to see you confident while being around and holding their baby, so panicking can make them feel more anxious, too.
+Remaining calm can help everyone feel more at ease.

 11. Pamper the New Mom

-Other great things new moms love to get are gift certificates to get a massage (postnatal massages are the best and can help her body heal), a haircut/blowout, or a mani/pedi.
-She’s been through the wringer after giving birth, so getting pampered is precisely what she needs.
-Either offer to babysit so that she can get out of the house or (if she wants to keep the baby close) offer to go with her and watch her little one while she gets some much-deserved pampering.
+Other great things postpartum moms love to receive are gift certificates to get a massage (postnatal massages are the best and can help her body heal), a haircut or blowout, or a mani/pedi.
+Her body has been through a lot after giving birth, so getting pampered is precisely what she needs.
+Either offer to babysit so that she can get out of the house, or (if she wants to keep the baby close) offer to go with her and watch her little one while she gets some much-deserved pampering.

 12. Take Some Photos

-Most moms can agree when I say that they are the ones who are usually taking the pictures and are not in the pictures.
-(Unless they are selfies. 😉 ) Offer to come by with your nice camera (or use her smartphone) to snap photos of the glowing momma and her baby.
+Most moms are usually the ones taking the pictures, so they are usually unable to be in them.
+Offer to come by with your nice camera (or use her smartphone) to snap photos of the glowing momma and her baby.
 And if the dad/partner is there, even better!
 Take some pictures of their new family.
 It’s rare for them to have photos of all of them together.
 And their little one will only get bigger and change every day.

-If you’re a really good friend or family member, offer to help at night.
+If you’re a really good friend or family member, offer to assist overnight.
 (Of course, ensure everyone feels comfortable with that first.)
-Being able to help bring her baby to her when baby needs to eat and then putting the baby back to sleep for her or feeding the baby with a bottle while the mother and father/partner catch up on some sleep is an incredibly kind gift.
+Being able to bring her baby to her when the newborn needs to eat and then putting the baby back to sleep for her or feeding the baby with a bottle while the mother and dad/partner catch up on some sleep is an incredibly kind gift.
 She will forever remember and be grateful for that.

 14. If You’re There During the Day, Don’t Stay Too Long